Ozzie Ramos

-Ozzie Ramos (born September 11, 1996) is an American soccer player who currently plays as a midfielder for USL League One club Central Valley Fuego.
+Ozzie Ramos (born September 11, 1996) is an American soccer player who plays as a midfielder for Texoma FC in USL League One.

 Career

 College & Amateur

 Ramos began playing for San Diego State University in the fall of 2014, making 19 appearances in his freshman season.
 Following his sophomore season, Ramos transferred to Seattle University.
 During his senior season, he was listed as an All-Western Athletic Conference Team Honorable Mention.

 While in college, Ramos made appearances with FC Tucson in the Premier Development League.

 Atlético Jalisco

 Following a successful tryout, Ramos signed for Liga de Balompié Mexicano club Atlético Jalisco in August 2020.
 He made his competitive debut for the club in October of that year, before the club folded three matches into the 2020–21 season.

 Central Valley Fuego

 In February 2022, Ramos joined USL League One expansion club Central Valley Fuego FC ahead of their inaugural season.
 He made his competitive debut for the club in its opening match of the season, tallying 71 minutes in a 2–0 victory over the Greenville Triumph.